hashicorp/terraform-provider-vault/website/docs/r/kv_secret_v2.html.md

 (depending on whether the resource already exists) on the given path, the `delete` capability if the resource is removed from configuration, and the `read` capability for drift detection (by default).

+### Custom Metadata Configuration Options

+* `max_versions` - (Optional) The number of versions to keep per key.

+* `cas_required` - (Optional) If true, all keys will require the cas parameter to be set on all write requests.

+* `delete_version_after` - (Optional) If set, specifies the length of time before a version is deleted.
+Accepts duration in integer seconds.

+* `data` - (Optional) A map of arbitrary string to string valued user-provided metadata meant to describe the secret.

 ## Attributes Reference